screepers/steamless-client/README.md

 ## Requirements

 - Node.js v20+ or Docker Compose v3+
-- Screeps World installed via Steam (not necessarily on the same system on which you will deploy the proxy)
+- Screeps World purchased and installed via Steam

+Steam and the game do not necessarily need to be installed on the same system on which you will deploy the proxy.
+**However**, the game should be legally purchased by you and installed on a system you own.
+Not only does this support the developers, but it allows you to keep your proxy up-to-date, as the client receives regular updates automatically via Steam.
+Copying the client binary from another system will require you to repeat that process each time the client is updated.

 ## Installation